-Born and raised in the Northwest Washington State (USA), Ashley Thompson crossed over the ocean to Japan two years ago.
+Born and raised in Seattle, USA, Ashley Thompson crossed over the ocean to Japan two years ago.
 After a year and a half teaching English full-time to high school students, she currently spends her time writing, blogging, learning Japanese and experiencing the culture first-hand (with some occasional English teaching thrown in).
 She also enjoys playing in the great outdoors and beautiful Japanese nature with her husband, David.

 Q: Where are you originally from?